-#1 - What is LNG?
+#1 - What is 'LNG' anyways?

-LNG is an abbreviation for liquefied natural gas.
-As you may know, natural gas is extracted from the earth in gaseous form.
-Cooling natural gas to -160 degrees Celsius transforms it into a liquid about 1/600th of its original gas volume, making it much easier and safer to transport.
+Cooling this gas to a temperature of at least -160 degrees Celsius (-256 degrees Fahrenheit) transforms it into a liquid which is about 1/600th of its original volume, making it much safer and easier to transport.

-#2 - What is LNG Canada?
+#2 - What is the 'LNG Canada' project?

 #3 - How much natural gas does B.C. have?